Herman (name)

 Herman is a masculine given name, from an ancient Germanic name consisting of the elements harja- "army" and mann- "man".
 Hermine is the feminine form of Herman.

 It is first recorded in the 8th century, in the forms Hariman, Heriman, Hairman, Herman.

 It regained popularity in the English-speaking world in the 19th century, particularly in the United States amongst German Americans.

-Herman remains widely used in Dutch.
-Variant forms include German Hermann, French Armand, Italian and Iberian Armando, Italian Ermanno.
+Herman remains widely used in Dutch and Scandinavian languages.
+Variant forms include German Hermann; French Armand; Italian, Spanish and Portuguese Armando; Italian Ermanno.

-Herman has also been in use as a German surname since the 16th century.

 The name of Arminius, the 1st-century leader of the Cherusci, became identified with the name Hermann in German historiography in the early modern period; thus, Arminius is traditionally known as Hermann der Cheruskerfürst in German.
 The name of Arminius is in fact from a stem ermen- "strong".
-Conflation of this element with the name Herman may indeed date to the medieval period, via variant forms such as Ermin, Ermen, Erman, Ermanno, feminine Ermina, Ermana, Hirmina, Hermena.
+The conflation of this element with the name Herman may indeed date to the medieval period, via variant forms such as Ermin, Ermen, Erman, Ermanno, feminine Ermina, Ermana, Hirmina, Hermena.